appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

 # Datepicker

 This page explains how to use the Datepicker widget to display or capture date and time information.
-It can be used to filter data based on a date range, format date and time and to perform min and max date validations.
+It can be used to filter data based on a date range, format date and perform date validations.

 <VideoEmbed host="youtube" videoId="MFflGf3K324" title="Using the Datepicker widget" caption="Using the Datepicker widget"/>